RobertTalbert/discretecs/MTH225-Winter2024/assignments/MTH 225 Winter 2024 Challenge Problems.md

 def digit_sum(n):
     return sum([int(a) for a in str(n)])

-## I promise I did not plan for the answer to by what it is :)
+## I promise I did not plan for the answer to be what it is :)
 part_2 = [n for n in part_1 if digit_sum(n) == 13]
 len(part_2)
 ```